darealshinji/debian-packaging/utils/mediainfo-gui/README.md

 MediaInfo supplies technical and tag information about a video or audio file

 This package provides the graphical interface.
-The default view is set to HTML.
+The source code is patched to set the default view to HTML.

 **Homepage**: http://www.mediaarea.net